Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: Performance Evaluation

 To evaluate \mstcp, we compare the performance of parallel HTTP/1.0-style object requests over \mstcp, against pipelined HTTP/1.1 requests on a persistent TCP connection, under a trace-driven web workload.
 We use a fragment of the UC Berkeley Home IP web client traces from the Internet Traffic Archive~\cite{ita}, using the trace to drive a series of web page downloads.
 Each page consists of a ``primary'' request for the HTML, followed by ``secondary'' requests for embedded objects such as images. \com{ We sort the trace by client IP address so that each user's activities are contiguous, then use only the order and sizes of requests to drive the simulation, ignoring time stamps.
 Since the traces do not indicate which requests belong to one web page, the simulation approximates this information by classifying requests by extension into ``primary'' (e.g., '\verb|.html|' or no extension) and ``secondary'' (e.g., '\verb|gif|', '\verb|.jpg|', '\verb|.class|), and then associating each contiguous run of secondary requests with the immediately preceding primary request. } The simulation pessimistically assumes that the browser cannot begin requesting secondary objects until it has downloaded the primary object completely, but at this point it can request all secondary objects in parallel.
 The experimental setup uses a link with $1.5$Mbps bandwidth in each direction and with a $60$ms RTT.

 Figure~\ref{f:web} shows a scatter-plot of total page load time in the top three graphs, and in the bottom three graphs, average time to load the first byte of an object in each page--- the time at which the browser can potentially start rendering the object.
 The dark curves show median times, computed across buckets of web page sizes.
 As the figure shows, \mstcp does not affect total page load times noticeably. \mstcp shows much lower delay in {\em starting} to load many objects, however, since \mstcp interleaves different objects' chunks within the persistent connection.
-These latency savings should benefit web frameworks like SPDY, and make HTTP/HTTPS more usable as a general-purpose substrate~\cite{popa10http}.